Table of Contents

 Hi [name],

-Let me know the answers to these questions, and in the meantime, check out our FAQ pages for supplementary information.
+In the meantime, check out our FAQ pages for supplementary information.

 Thanks,